JulienAlardot/challenge-collecting-data/README.md

 ## Contributors

 The group working on this project is composed of:

 - [Alain Tiri](https://github.com/AlainTiri)
 - [Julien Alardot](https://github.com/JulienAlardot)
 - [Jean-François Sengier](https://github.com/JFSengier)

-Most of the work was done by Alain and Julien.
 We split up the sites to scraps as following :